Editor’s Note: This page has been retired and is no longer being updated.

 April 11, 2010 - EU finance ministers announce a €30 billion bailout package for Greece.

-May 2, 2010 - The IMF, the European Central Bank and the European Commission announce a three-year aid package, worth €110 billion, designed to rescue Greece.
+May 2, 2010 - The IMF, the ECB and the European Commission announce a three-year aid package, worth €110 billion, designed to rescue Greece.

 May 11, 2011 - Clashes erupt between police and approximately 20,000 protesters in Athens.

-June 4, 2011 - Protests break out in Athens after Prime Minister Papandreou announces large cuts in public-sector employment.
+June 4, 2011 - Protests break out in Athens after Papandreou announces large cuts in public-sector employment.

 June 15, 2011 - Protesters hit the Greek Ministry of Finance with gasoline bombs.